eli-oat/mvcss/README.md

 # MVCSS

-Minimal Viable CSS (keeps HTML readable and speedy)
+Minimal Viable CSS (keeps HTML readable and speedy).

 ## How to use MVCSS